Road Ready: Nike Sole 2.0 x Össur Running Blade

 Picture a world-class athlete piecing together their own equipment with scissors and glue in their garage.

-It may sound crazy, but that was the case for adaptive triathlete Sarah Reinertsen, who used to saw the soles off shoes to cobble makeshift traction onto her running blade (a specialised prosthetic leg used for sport).
+It may sound crazy, but that was the case for adaptive triathlete Sarah Reinertsen, who used to saw the soles off shoes to cobble makeshift traction onto her running blade (a specialized prosthetic leg used for sport).

 Watch the film for more on Nike Sole 2.0’s origin story.
 Then read below to learn where the project’s lead designer, George Xanthos, took things from there.